mattmakai/fullstackpython.com/source/content/pages/09-data/06-object-relational-mappers.markdown

 complaints that the ORM makes complex queries much more complicated than writing straight SQL or using [SQLAlchemy](http://www.sqlalchemy.org/).

-It's technically possible to drop down to SQL but it ties the queries to a specific database implementation.
+It is technically possible to drop down to SQL but it ties the queries to a specific database implementation.
 The ORM is coupled closely with Django so replacing the default ORM with SQLAlchemy is currently a hack workaround.
 Note though that some of the Django core committers believe it is only a matter of